 Last month, Honda announced a global recall of about 646,000 cars for a fault with a window switch.

-(Reporting by Chang-Ran Kim in Tokyo and Soyoung Kim in Detroit; additional reporting by Yumiko Nishitani and Taiga Uranaka in Tokyo, David Bailey and Bernie Woodall in Detroit, John Crawley in Washington and Helen Massy-Beresford in Paris; Writing by Lincoln Feast; Editing by Jean Yoon and Will Waterman)
+(Additional reporting by Yumiko Nishitani and Taiga Uranaka in TOKYO; David Bailey and Bernie Woodall in DETROIT; John Crawley in WASHINGTON and Helen Massy-Beresford in PARIS; Writing by Lincoln Feast; Editing by Jean Yoon, Will Waterman and Matthew Lewis)